NYU-CSE-Software-Engineering/cs-uy-4513-f25-team2/docs/user_authentication.md

 # Feature: User Authentication (login, signup, logout)

 ## User Story:
-As a learner or tutor, I want to create an account, log in, and log out, so that I can access the features of the app in the correct role
+As a learner, I want to create an account, log in, and log out, so that I can access the features of the app in the correct role

 ## Acceptance Criterion:
 1. The user can sign up and create a new account with a valid email and password